gitguige/academic-kickstart/content/home/posts.md

 * Apr 2022.
 I was invited to give a speed briefing and poster presentation at *the Inaugural Commonwealth Cyber Initiative Symposium (CCI 2022)*.

 * Mar 2022.
-I was selected to give a poster presentation at *the 18th Annual University of Virginia Engineering Research Symposium (UVERS 2022)*.
+I was selected to give a poster presentation at *the 18th Annual University of Virginia Engineering Research Symposium (UVERS 2022 Finalist)*.

 * Oct 2021.
 I received the **Uva Link Lab Student Flash Talk Award**.